-Serving southern Ontario for over 20 years, UFORA offers clients the best service in certified tree care, landscape design, and project installation and management.
+Serving southern Ontario for over 25 years, UFORA offers clients the best service in urban tree care, invasive species control and project installation and management.

-Stephen has supervised hundreds of forestry projects throughout Ontario since 1982, and founded UFORA in 1993, which has been serving Toronto for 25 years.
+Stephen has supervised hundreds of forestry projects throughout Ontario since 1982, and founded UFORA in 1993.
 He is a Consulting Forester, an approved Butternut Health Assessor and an ISA Certified Arborist and Qualified Tree Risk Assessor.
 He is qualified in Ecological Land Classification in Ontario and is a Certified Seed Collector.

 Stephen is a director of the Society for Ecological Restoration (Ontario Chapter), a member of the Ontario Urban Forest Council and the Ontario Invasive Plant Council, and a current director of the Forest Gene Conservation Association of Ontario.
 He was a volunteer on the Habitat Restoration Committee of the City of Toronto Task Force to Bring Back the Don 1991-2008, where he helped to design and implement many habitat restoration projects in Toronto’s Don Valley.
 He worked on a committee with the City of Toronto Planning Department to create the booklet Trees, Shrubs & Vines of Toronto, A Guide to Their Remarkable World between 2010 and 2016 and has updated the Invasive Plant List for Ontario for the Invasive Species Centre.

 Beyond his extensive work with UFORA, he has been an expert witness at Niagara Escarpment Commission hearings and the Ontario Municipal Board.
-He has worked for the Ontario Ministry of Natural Resources as well as many contractors across Ontario in a variety of forestry and arboriculture positions.
-He has worked with most of the larger organizations across Ontario that plant trees or promote plantings and ecological restoration work, and founded the non-profit tree planting groups T.R.E.E.S. and Root Action with others in 1991-95.
+He has worked for the Ontario Ministry of Natural Resources and Forestry as well as many contractors across Ontario in a variety of forestry and arboriculture positions.
+He has worked with most of the larger organisations across Ontario that plant trees or promote plantings and ecological restoration work, and founded the non-profit tree planting groups T.R.E.E.S. and Root Action with others in 1991-95.
 He is a former member of the Professional Advisory Committee for the Niagara College Ecosystem Restoration Course.
 Stephen is a frequent guest lecturer at schools, workshops and conferences throughout southern Ontario, and was featured in the Toronto Star‘s “Big Ideas” series for his ideas on greening Toronto.